 Have you ever seen a Japanese woman with less than flawless skin?
 I haven’t.
-That’s why, on last month’s trip to metropolitan Tokyo and rustic Wakayama, I hunted down Japan’s top beauty secrets, most of which depend on traditional ingredients that are easily available across the globe.
+That’s why, on my last trip to metropolitan Tokyo and rustic Wakayama, I hunted down Japan’s top beauty secrets, most of which depend on traditional ingredients that are easily available across the globe.

 - Togarashi, or ‘chili pepper foot bath’ is the perfect wake-up call for your feet.
 Pour hot water in a bowl and add some dried red chilies.
 Soak feet for about 10 minutes, then pat dry and moisturise.
 Perfect for warming up your feet and stimulating circulation!

 - Want flawless skin?
 A Japanese grandmother introduced me to the beauty wonders of rice bran.
 It’s rich in the B-complex vitamins, which stimulate circulation.
 Grind to powder consistency and mix with water – the milky paste is massaged onto the face as a scrub or mask.